wiredopposite/OGX-Wireless-WebApp/README.md

 How to clear Chrome's cache:
 - Click the 3 dots in the top right corner of the window
+- Select "Clear browsing data" from the dropdown
-- Select "Clear browsing data", selecting "Cached images and files"
+- Select "Cached images and files"
 - Click "Clear data"

 Do not select anything else besides "Cached images and files" if you want to keep all your login info and history intact.